xdmnl/api-documentation/source/includes/_endpoints.md

 created_at | number (optional) | Timestamp of response creation
 updated_at | number (optional) | Timestamp of the last update

-A response is predetermined answer to common questions.
+Responses are predetermined answer to common questions.
 They allow you to respond faster to inbound messages, and lessen the repetitive nature of replying to frequently asked questions.

 Front allows individual and team canned responses.
 Individual canned responses are visible to only you, and team canned responses can be visible to your teammates on a per inbox level.